Post-Pregnancy Hair falls – Causes & Home Remedy

 Q: Konsa oil lagana chahiye baal girne se rokne ke liye?

 A: Traditional oils like coconut oil, amla oil, and bhringraj oil are good options.
 The oil itself doesn’t stop hair fall (that’s hormonal), but oil massage improves scalp circulation and hair health.
 Do weekly champi with warm oil.
-Commercial hair fall oils (Indulekha, Biotique) can help with overall hair health.
-Main benefit is circulation, not the specific oil.
+No oil, including commercial “hair fall” oils, can stop the hormonal shedding of telogen effluvium; the main benefit is improved scalp circulation and conditioning, not the specific oil or brand.

 Q: Kab tak baal girte rahenge?